 RZ: Windfoiling is not a dangerous way to windsurf.
 I am definitely among rusty riders and it works also for us.
 My oldest client is 71 years old and he is foiling safely!

-Since my first flights on a foil, I haven’t had any hard falls… You can fly with really low speed, it is just like when you ride a bike and jump off onto your feet.
+Since my first flights on a foil, I haven’t had any hard falls… You can fly at really low speed, it is just like when you ride a bike and jump off onto your feet.
 Foiling is allowing us to use smaller sails: You can resell your low wind equipment and replace it with a foil.
 You will feel the same excitement using a foil, as when doing your first glides on a windsurf.

 Your mates will get used to seeing you stay out longer on the water, and you will double your windsurfing day!